Get Motivated to Face Your Fears!

 - Talk with friends and family.

-- See a therapist to help you explore the role your anxiety disorders has played in your life, and then re-evaluate at a later time.
+- See a therapist to help you explore the role your anxiety disorders have played in your life, and then re-evaluate at a later time.

 - Determine when time or life constraints will ease up so you can focus on your treatment (Can you do something to ease time or other life-constraints?).